lucashkaplan/UMD_ElectricalEng150/README.md

 # ENEE150
-This repository contains the projects completed in the class ENEE150: Intermediate Programming Concepts for Engineers
+This repository contains the projects completed in the class ENEE150: Intermediate Programming Concepts for Engineers.

 ## Project 1
 This project will implement and compare the efficiencies of 4 sorting algorithims: bubble sort, insertion sort, merge sort, and quick sort.